Bio-Prime/documentation/docs/index.md

 ## Login Page

 When you access the BioPrime website, it first takes you to the login options.
-All repository users need to log in before viewing or costumizing data.
+All repository users need to log in before viewing or customizing data.

 ![login_screen](./login_screen.JPG)